Here we cover a detailed RunScribe Review, looking at the PRO version – now usually referred to as simply RunScribe

 My next thought would be “So what?”.
 The interpretation of these metrics and then precisely what to do about them requires some research or specialist knowledge.
 If RunScribe identifies specific outliers in your performance it would be nice to be guided in some way towards how to correct your technique.
 Having said that, there are detailed resources on RunScribe’s dashboard explaining exactly what the metrics mean AND normal ranges of the data.

 Clearly RunScribe is only part of the gait analysis picture.
-Running biomechanics are highly complex and involve areas other than analysing footstrike events.
+Hopefully this Runscribe review has helped to point out that running biomechanics are highly complex and involve areas other than analysing footstrike events.
 Others’ products are going to play the part in analysing all of that.
 RunScribe v3…the body pod? 🙂 We will see!
 Although for Vertical Oscillation of the body you might just have heard of Garmin’s HRM-RUN and its Running Dynamics.
 Could Garmin and Scribe Labs work together to come up with common running biometric measures?
 I’m not sure that would work.
 Garmin Connect is unlikely to accommodate RunScibe’s metrics to the same level of depth and flexibility as RunScribe’s dashboard.
 A more holistic picture could be obtained the ‘other way’ ie if Garmin’s POD metrics were brought in over the net from Garmin Connect into RunScribe’s expanded dashboard.
 But all that data integration looks a bit messy to me.
 Now, if Garmin bought STRYD and Scribe Labs then something very interesting could happen in the running world.
 I’m not sure if the cost of the acquisition and the cost of all that post-merger(s) integration work would ever pay itself back though.

 In summary then: If you are a coach or data-driven runner and you want to look a bit more at some of the causes of (in)efficiency or injury then RunScribe fits the bill very nicely indeed.
 BUY.

-Alternatives: Kinematix TUNE, Runteq ZOI, Garmin (Advanced) Running Dynamics and Sensoria, new STRYD
+Kinematix TUNE, Runteq ZOI, Garmin (Advanced) Running Dynamics and Sensoria, new STRYD.

 If you found this information useful and would like to support this site please make your next Amazon purchase with these links or via the SHOP menu at the top of the site.
 I get a small amount back those regular-priced Amazon products.